awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

   * $A_i \times \cdots \times A_{\ell}$ of size $m_{i-1} \times m_{\ell}$ (left child), and
   * $A_{\ell+1} \times \cdots \times A_j$ of size $m_{\ell} \times m_j$ (right child)

 These subtrees comprise a smaller substring, with the combined total cost of these comprising the corresponding cost of the parent.
-In the case of the left child's subtree, the root has cost $\times m_{\ell} \times m_j$ .
-Furthermore, the total cost for the left child's subtree (i.e., the root along with its own constituent children subtrees) is thus as follows:
+In the case of the left subtree, the root has cost $\times m_{\ell} \times m_j$ .
+Furthermore, the total cost for the left subtree (i.e., the left root along with its own constituent children subtrees) is thus as follows:

 ```math
 (m_{i-1} \times m_{\ell} \times m_j) + C(i,\ell) + C(\ell + 1,j)